Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 - Replacing damaged turf
 - Lighting

 This is far from an exclusive list, but the electric bill at a stadium may shock you.
 A promotion such as a bobblehead has a much more discrete cost.
-You have a per unit fee and incur the costs associated with storing and dispensing the item.This makes the calculus fairly simple if you are only considering the dimension of ticket sales.
+You have a per unit fee and incur the costs associated with storing and dispensing the item.
+This makes the calculus fairly simple if you are only considering the dimension of ticket sales.
 Concerts may increase other ancillary purchases such as food and beverage.
 Additionally, the excess tickets sold for a bobblehead may be the least expensive seats in the stadium.
 Which one will net the most revenue?

 ## How to place promotions on a schedule